 In this section, current qualification and training requirements are discussed as well as possible development steps of the employee.
 The role of managers is changing in the direction of „learning coach“.
 As a learning coach, the manager discusses with the employee how successful a qualification has been and ensures that learning progress is achieved through demand.
 In addition, it assesses the progress in soft skills, which are critical to success in the upcoming changes for the company (such as willingness to change, teamwork, sharing knowledge, communicative competence, entrepreneurial thinking, customer orientation…) and combines these observations with support offers.

-Use this model as a framework for your new reviews and specify the three sections mentioned above.
-Dynamics, complexity of the business and your management culture are the guiding principles for concretization.
-Larger companies in particular will work with ambidextrous models in the field of leadership and organization.
+Use this model as a framework for your new reviews and concretize the three building blocks mentioned above.
+Dynamics, complexity of the business and your leadership culture are the guidelines for concretization.
+Especially larger companies will work with ambidextrous models in the field of leadership and organization.
 Start with this approach in the areas you want to change (first).
-You should then introduce your new model there.
-Feedback and learning coach develop through regular application and practice.
-It should take place at least once a quarter in the three sections described above.
+Because the elements of feedback and development only improve through regular application and practice, this conversation format should take place at least once a quarter.

-The Learning Coach is a new role for executives and meets the changing requirements for leadership in digital and agile companies.
-It is an answer to the question of what leaders in the digital economy are needed for.
-Managers are strengthened in relation to existing approaches in that voting rounds or control requirements are eliminated (also in the interface with talent management).
-And: Thanks to the approaches of the learning coach and feedback, it is possible to introduce agile principles even in hierarchically built companies.
+The changed role for executives meets the requirements for leadership in digital and agile companies.
+It is an answer to the question of why managers are needed in the digital economy.
+Managers are strengthened compared to the existing approaches to the extent that coordination rounds or control specifications are eliminated.
+In addition, you can also introduce agile principles in hierarchically structured companies.